maxxiimo/the-front-end-manifesto/information-architecting.md

 The combination of fonts, color, images is a sites look and feel.
 What follows are some ideas and resources to help you create your own site's look and feel:

 - Use a framework.
-We listed several frameworks you can use in [Chapter 2][styles].
+We listed several frameworks you can use in the [Frameworks][] section of the Appendix.

 - Reverse engineer pieces of things you already like.

 - Find a plug-in.

-- Hire a designer.
+- Hire a graphic designer.
 With your layout set via our wireframe work half of the designers work is done.
 Now he or she needs to pull it all together with a stellar look and feel.
 When hiring a designer, make sure you let them know that the layout you have in place is not set in stone.
 This way your designer can add their experience to the project.
-Here are some resources for finding designers:
+Here are some resources for finding graphic designers:

   - XXX